+We encourage our managers to improve their ESG practices, although acknowledge that we have limited influence over managers' investment practices where assets are held in pooled funds and that the parameters of some pooled funds may limit the scope for significant incorporation of ESG factors.

+Within each asset class, we considered investment options that give increased weight to ESG factors.
+Decisions regarding the approach taken with respect to ESG are made on a case by case basis.
+We have chosen to invest the Scheme's equity allocation in a passively managed fund that tracks an index with reduced exposure to climate-related risks and increased exposure to climate-related opportunities.

-We have limited influence over managers' investment practices where assets are held in pooled funds, however, we recognise the role we have via the fund managers through voting policies and engagement at a Board level to encourage positive ESG standards.
-Where necessary and appropriate, we encourage our managers to improve their ESG practices within the parameters of their fund.
-We do not consider any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.
+We do not consider matters that are purely non-financial in nature (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention, and realisation of investments.
+However, the line between financial and non-financial factors is not always clear keep and some non-financial factors that may not immediately present as financially material may have the potential to become so in the future.
+We keep this under review as part of our overall consideration of ESG considerations.

 We have developed a standalone responsible investment framework which sets out its policies regarding this topic in more detail.
 A copy of this document is available on request.